chinamike65/hugo-tuolesi/content/book4/book4en.md

 The third type will destroy the essence and quality of meditation, especially the subtle drowsiness, which many practitioners will not notice.

-The latter two can affect achievement meditation.
+The latter two can affect achievement of samadhi.

 Therefore, as practitioners we must recognize and try to remedy and remove these five faults.

-##### (2) The Eight Elements
+##### (2) The Eight Antidotes

-Eight Elements are the eight methods of dealing with the five faults.
+Eight Antidotes are the eight methods of dealing with the five faults.

 1) Faith means to develop firm confidence in the practice of meditation by understanding the merits of meditation.